Using film in English

 [Karen snaps a film take board shut]

-Amanda – Hi everyone, I'm Amanda Banks and I'm here with my colleague Dionissia Tsirigos the secondary English advisor and we have the pleasure of Glen Carter and Karen Boitler from Film by.
+Amanda – Hi everyone, I'm Amanda Banks and I'm here with my colleague Dionissia Tsirigos the secondary English adviser and we have the pleasure of Glen Carter and Karen Boitler from Film by.
 Film by is it department run project that sits within every area of our curriculum but especially English.
 And they're an overnight success.
 They've been 10 years in the making, so we thought we get them into have a chat to us.
 Glenn, can you tell us about Film by and what are the benefits for our students and for our teachers?

 Glen – OK, so Film by started, just over 10 years ago, Karen was making movies in the classroom and we decided to do a little Film Festival.
 We ended up with 17 schools in our first year.
 Come forward 10 years and we're approaching 25 film festival's just prior to COVID, as far West as Broken Hill as far North as that Tweed and as far South as Merimbula and everywhere in between.